SOS Emergency Appeals

-Aside from local knowledge, what else does SOS offer in emergencies?
+Aside from local knowledge, what else does SOS Children offer in emergencies?

 Although we do not typically get involved in major logistical operations or major rebuilding operations, we do have considerable skills and experience which are valuable.
-Our work in such emergencies is incredibly important, with high impact especially for the children affected and we greatly appreciate :
+Our work in such emergencies is incredibly important, with high impact, especially for children affected.

-Secondly, we have a lot of experience dealing with child trauma and bereavement.
+We have a lot of experience dealing with child trauma and bereavement, too.
 We tend to end up running support centres where children can get over the stress of a natural disaster or conflict and ensure that they fare as well as possible.